(Last updated on August 5, 2024.)

 Data categories and related commands

 • Import MusicXML New command reads MusicXML data.
-Default values of Part, Measure/Page, Style settings are used to generate the score.
+Default values of Part, Measure/Page, and Style settings are used to generate the score.

 • Import MusicXML Imitate command reads MusicXML.
 Values of Part, Measure/Page, Style settings are copied from the score currently open.